Bilirubin: Test Types, Levels and Management

 • Avoid Strenuous Activity: Engaging in intense physical activity before the test can temporarily elevate bilirubin levels.
 It’s best to avoid strenuous exercise before your appointment.

-Bilirubin Levels By Age Group
+Bilirubin Normal Levels

 For Adults